rq/rq/README.md

 # rq — Simple job queues for Python

-**rq** is an attempt at a lightweight Python job queue, using Redis as the queue provider.
+**rq** is a lightweight Python job queue, based on Redis.

 # Putting jobs on queues

-To put work on queues, tag a Python function call as a job, like so:
+To put jobs on queues, first declare a Python function call as a job, like so:

     @job('default')
     def slow_fib(n):